dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-swashbuckle.md

 If using directories with IIS or a reverse proxy, set the Swagger endpoint to a relative path using the `./` prefix.
 For example, `./swagger/v1/swagger.json`.
 Using `/swagger/v1/swagger.json` instructs the app to look for the JSON file at the true root of the URL (plus the route prefix, if used).
 For example, use `http://localhost:<port>/<route_prefix>/swagger/v1/swagger.json` instead of `http://localhost:<port>/<virtual_directory>/<route_prefix>/swagger/v1/swagger.json`.

 > [!NOTE]
-> By default, Swashbuckle will generate and expose Swagger JSON in version 3.0 of the specification, officially called the OpenAPI Specification.
-However, to support backwards compatibility, you can opt to continue exposing it in the 2.0 format with the following option.
-This option is important for integrations such as Microsoft Power Apps and Microsoft Flow as they currently support OpenAPI version 2.0
+> By default, Swashbuckle generates and exposes Swagger JSON in version 3.0 of the specification&mdash;officially called the OpenAPI Specification.
+To support backwards compatibility, you can opt into exposing JSON in the 2.0 format instead.
+This 2.0 format is important for integrations such as Microsoft Power Apps and Microsoft Flow that currently support OpenAPI version 2.0.
+To opt into the 2.0 format, set the `SerializeAsV2` property in `Startup.Configure`:
 >
 > [!code-csharp[](../tutorials/web-api-help-pages-using-swagger/samples/3.0/TodoApi.Swashbuckle/Startup3.cs?name=snippet_Configure&highlight=4-7)]